Westlake Dental Center

 After a root canal

-• Mild soreness for 2–4 days is normal as the surrounding tissue calms.
+• Mild soreness for 2 to 4 days is normal as the surrounding tissue calms.

 • Avoid chewing hard foods on the treated tooth until the permanent crown is placed.